eProcurement PCards: A Partnership with Bank of America

 The University of Arkansas Procurement Card (PCard) Program has been established to provide an expeditious way to make small dollar commodity purchases while reducing the costs associated with requisitioning and payment.

 The procurement card should reduce the need for blanket purchase orders, personal reimbursements and invoice attached requisitions.

 University employees are entrusted and empowered with the ability to make small dollar purchases on behalf of their department.
 Along with this empowerment comes responsibility.
-Cardholders are expected to make sound business decisions in the best interest of the University and always comply with University and State polices and procedures.
+Cardholders are expected to make sound business decisions in the best interest of the University and always comply with University and State policies and procedures.

 Each Academic or Administrative department is responsible for managing its cardholder accounts.

 Personal charges are strictly forbidden.
 The adherence to policies allows continued process savings and accountability.

 PCard Policy and Procedures